kattaylor511/gks-ashg-2024-unconference/README.md

-We will be hosting a unconference as an ancillary event at [ASHG](https://www.ashg.org/meetings/2024meeting/) on Monday, November 4th, 2024 from 8 AM - 4 PM.
-The location is at the Hyatt Regency Denver at Colorado Convention Center in room Mineral A. This repository will contain project proposals from registered unconference participants.
+We will be hosting a unconference as an ancillary event at [ASHG](https://www.ashg.org/meetings/2024meeting/) on Monday, November 4th, 2024 from 8 AM - 4 PM. **Registration is free!** The location is at the Hyatt Regency Denver at Colorado Convention Center in room Mineral A. This repository will contain project proposals from registered unconference participants.

 ## Participation Application and Selection